 Wait until the offset is at least two inches tall (five or six inches is even better).
 Then, to separate an offset, remove the aloe vera plant from the pot.
 Brush away as much soil as you can and locate the place where the offset is connected to the parent plant.
 Cut if off right there, it should have a few roots.

-Replant the mother plant in its pot, it might be a good time to add new soil and refresh things up a bit.
+Replant the mother plant in its pot, it might be a good time to add new soil and refresh things a bit.
 Then, plant the offset in its own pot and you are done.
 Make sure to place the plants in a well-lit location but away from direct sun.

-Protecting from the cold – above you can see a leaf that is becoming brown and starts to wilt.
+Protecting from the cold – above you can see a leaf that is becoming brown and starting to wilt.
 This happened because I left my aloe vera outside when night temperatures dropped to 32F.
 This will also happen if you leave your aloe vera plant in full sun on very hot days.

 So remember to pay attention to the weather forecast, and when it gets too cold, bring your plant indoors and place it close to a sunny window.

-Aloe vera is very forgiving, though… Even if your whole plant has wilted it will, most likely bounce right back when conditions are right.
+Aloe Vera is very forgiving, though… Even if your whole plant has wilted, it will most likely bounce right back when conditions are right.
 It’s very hard to kill this plant.

 How to Harvest Aloe Vera

 To use your aloe vera, cut one of the leaves…